i05nagai/memorandum/language/english_speaking.md

     * There were some children swimming in the river
     * Is there anybody waiting?

 ## if past
 * If I were a salmon shirt, where would I be?

+## if had
+* If I had known I was coming to this party, I never would've gotten married

 ## Business
 * overtime